-Our clients typically determine what type of contract will be awarded to us.
+Our clients typically determine which type of contract will be awarded to us.
 In general, cost-based contracts are the least profitable of our contract types.
 To the extent that we enter into more or larger cost-based contracts in proportion to our total contract mix or our indirect rates change for any reason, our operating margins and operating results may suffer.
 We do not know how, if at all, our contract mix or our indirect rates will change in the future.

-We have incurred substantial amounts of debt and expect to incur additional debt in the future, which could substantially reduce our profitability, limit our ability to pursue certain business opportunities, and reduce the value of our stock.
+We have incurred substantial amounts of debt in the past and expect to incur additional debt, which could substantially reduce our profitability, limit our ability to pursue certain business opportunities, and reduce the value of our stock.

-As a result of our business activities and acquisitions, we have incurred a substantial amount of debt.
-Although we reduced our borrowings with the proceeds of the initial public offering (IPO) of our common stock in October 2006, we may incur significant additional debt in the future, which could increase the risks described herein and lead to other risks.
-The amount of our debt could have important consequences for holders of our stock, including, but not limited to:
+As a result of our business activities and acquisitions, we have incurred substantial debt in the past.
+Although we reduced our borrowings with the proceeds of the IPO of our common stock in October 2006, and the results of our operations, we have incurred and expect to incur significant additional debt in the future in connection with our acquisition program.
+Such debt could increase the risks described herein and lead to other risks.
+The amount of our debt could have important consequences for our stockholders, such as:

-- our future ability to obtain additional financing for working capital, capital expenditures, product and service development, acquisitions, general corporate purposes, and other purposes may be impaired; - a substantial portion of our cash flow from operations could be dedicated to the payment of the principal and interest on our debt; - our vulnerability to economic downturns and rises in interest rates will be increased; - we may be unable to comply with the terms of our financing agreements; - our flexibility in planning for and reacting to changes in our business and the marketplace may be limited; and - we may be placed at a competitive disadvantage relative to other firms.
+- our future ability to obtain additional financing for working capital, capital expenditures, product and service development, acquisitions, general corporate purposes, and other purposes may be impaired; - a substantial portion of our cash flow from operations could be dedicated to the payment of the principal and interest on our debt; - our vulnerability to economic downturns and rises in interest rates will be increased; - we may be unable to comply with the terms of our financing agreements; - · our flexibility in planning for and reacting to changes in our business and the marketplace may be limited; and - we may be placed at a competitive disadvantage relative to other firms.

 Servicing our debt in the future may require a significant amount of cash.
-Our ability to repay or refinance our debt depends on our successful financial and operating performance.
-Our financial and operational performance depends upon a number of factors, many of which are beyond our control.
+Our ability to repay or refinance our debt depends, among other things, on our successful financial and operating performance and the interest rates on our debt.
+Our financial and operational performance and the interest rates we pay in turn depend on a number of factors, many of which are beyond our control.